khos7990/Trade-Watchlist/README.md

 ## This app was designed for traders or financial enthusiasts who like to keep their eyes on the market!!

 ## Description:
 ### With this app, users can sign up and login using token based authentication.
-When logged in, users are able to search for their most interested pairs, including currencies, stocks, crypto, commodities etc..
-User's have the ability to save, and delete pairs according to their interests.
-When searching for an asset, user's are able to view a chart to have insight of how the assest is performing.
+When logged in, users are able to search for their most interested entities, including currencies, stocks, crypto, commodities etc..
+User's have the ability to save, and delete entities according to their interests.
+When searching for an entity, user's are able to view a chart to have insight of how the entity is performing.
 The chart provides the highest price, lowest price, and closed price for that specific day.
-The chart has history of the performance of the assest from the last 10 days.
+The chart has history of the performance of the entity from the last 10 days.

 ## Technologies Used:
 - JSX